nswmesh/nswmesh_wiki/docs/meshcore/sydney-meshcore.md

 > **Role:** Connects critical nodes to local coverage, moderate neighbor count

-**When to use:** Your repeater bridges between hilltop infrastructure and suburban coverage.
+**When to use:** Your repeater bridges between tall infrastructure and suburban coverage.
 You can see some critical nodes and some local nodes (5-10 neighbors typical).

 ```
 set txdelay 1.5